Why should we have our wedding recorded?

 Do you use lights?

 Never in the church and only for a few minutes at the reception depending on how dark it gets.
-Normally I would only use on on-board diffused LED camera light for the first dance and the cake cutting but apart from that I won't be attracting any moths.
+Occasionally I would use a small on-board diffused LED camera light for the first dance and the cake cutting but apart from that I won't be attracting any moths.

-Normally about one month (assuming you have provided us with any required music and photos) but during the busy summer months you may need to allow up to three months.
-As we like to say "It can be done quick or it can be done right" Which would you prefer!
+If you choose the Raw footage package and have provided a suitable harddrive I can transfer all the footage over to you on the day of the wedding if you want.
+For the edited version the wait is normally about two months (assuming you have provided me with a list of any required music) but during the busy summer months you may need to allow up to three months.
+As I like to say "It can be done quick or it can be done right" Which would you prefer!

 I can get the same package much cheaper elsewhere- why should I hire you?